ausimian/spacemacs-cmake-ide/README.md

 ## To install

-1. Install RTags and its dependencies as described [here][https://github.com/andersbakken/rtags].
+1. Install RTags and its dependencies as described [here](https://github.com/andersbakken/rtags).
 2. Clone this repo under ~/.emacs.d/private (or equivalent)

+    ```Shell
     cd ~/.emacs.d/private
     git clone https://github.com/nagunn/spacemacs-cmake-ide.git
+    ```

 3. Edit your .spacemacs file and tell emacs where rtags.el is installed (this is required because RTags will install this file to site-lisp by default, but spacemacs normally removes these directories from the load-path).

+    ```Emacs Lisp
     (defun dotspacemacs/user-init ()
       "Initialization function for user code.
       It is called immediately after `dotspacemacs/init'.
-You are free to put almost any user code here.
-The exception is org related code, which should be placed in `dotspacemacs/user-config'."
+You are free to put almost
+      any user code here.
+The exception is org related code, which should be placed
+      in `dotspacemacs/user-config'."
       (push "/usr/local/share/emacs/site-lisp/rtags" load-path))
+    ```

 4. After installation, restart emacs and type